Intractable Group-theoretic Problems Around Zero-knowledge Proofs: Group Theoretic Algorithmic Problems

-Decision problem: Determine whether the equality $ b= x^{-1} a \varphi(x) $ holds for some $ x \in G $.\\ Search problem: It is known that answer of the decision problem is Yes.
+Decision problem: Determine whether the equality $ b= x^{-1} a \varphi(x) $ holds for some $ x \in G $.\\ Search problem: It is known that the answer to the decision problem is Yes.
 Find the element $x$.

 This problem is a generalization of the conjugacy problem.
 When the function $\varphi=id$ is taken, the conjugacy problem is obtained.
-The problem is decidable for a polycyclic groups\cite{roman2010twisted}, for automorphims of finitely generated free groups\cite{bogopolski2006conjugacy}, for closed surface groups \cite{preaux2016conjugacy} etc. The set of twisted conjugates of an element in a group is called the twisted conjugacy (Reidemeister) class.
+The problem is decidable for a polycyclic groups\cite{roman2010twisted}, for automorphisms of finitely generated free groups \cite{bogopolski2006conjugacy}, for closed surface groups \cite{preaux2016conjugacy} etc. The set of twisted conjugates of an element in a group is called the twisted conjugacy (Reidemeister) class.
 The twisted conjugacy classes are based on the Nielsen-Reidemeister fixed point theory.
-We can also ask the problem as: Is the element $ b $ in the Reidemeister class of $ a $? (decision) Find a value $ x $ that allows $b$ to belong to this class (search).
+We can also state the problem as: \\ Decision TCP: Is the element $ b $ in the Reidemeister class of $ a $? \\ Search TCP: Find a value $ x $ that allows $b$ to belong to this class\\

 In \cite{shpilrain2008authentication} an iterative three-pass authentication scheme is proposed, such as the Fiat-Shamir protocol, based on the difficulty of the twisted conjugacy problem.
 Here, they named the problem as {\bf the double-twisted conjugacy problem} and defined it for endomorphism pairs as follows:\\